skyvinyu/env/README.md

 # env
 This repository is mostly for personalized configuration that easy install on any environment.
 Not really for other people.

 + Installation

 curl -LOk master/install.sh | bash && source ~/.bashrc

++ Acknowlege

+Many Inspiration from Brandon's dotfiles.